risk-first/website/menagerie/Operational-Risk.md

 ![A Risk-First Model of Operations Management, inspired by the work of Slack _et al._](images/generated/risks/operational/slack.png)

-If we are designing a software system to "live" in the real world, we have to be mindful of the Operational Context we're working in, and craft our software and processes accordingly.
+If we are designing a software system to "live" in the real world, we have to be mindful of the **Operational Context** we're working in, and craft our software and processes accordingly.
 This view of the "wider" system is the discipline of Operations Management.

+> "Operations management is an area of management concerned with designing and controlling the process of production and redesigning business operations in the production of goods or services.[1]
+It involves the responsibility of ensuring that business operations are efficient in terms of using as few resources as needed and effective in terms of meeting customer requirements. " - [Operations Management, _Wikipedia_](https://en.wikipedia.org/wiki/Operations_management)

 The diagram above is a Risk-First interpretation of [Slack _et al_'s model of Operations Management](http://amzn.eu/d/b6ZjuMu).
-This model breaks down some of the key abstractions of the discipline: a **Transform Process** (the **Operation** itself) is embedded in the wider **Operational Context**, which supplies it with three key dependencies:
+This model breaks down some of the key abstractions of the discipline:

+ - **A Transform Process** (the **Operation** itself), which tries to achieve an...
+ - **Operational Strategy** (the objectives of the operation) and is embedded in the wider...
+ - **Operational Context**.

+The **Operational Context** supplies the **Transform Process** with three key dependencies:

  - **Resources**:  whether _transformed_ resources (like electricity or information, say) or _transforming_ resources (like staff or equipment).
  - **Customers**: which supply it with money in return for goods and services.